euphoriys/bedrux/README.md

 ## 🚀 Features

-- [x] Simple to use Bedrux Server Manager, to install, manage and backup server instances with ease.
+- [x] Simple to use Bedrux Server Manager (SVM), to install, manage and backup server instances with ease.
 - [x] Fetches the latest release or preview or any specified version of the Minecraft Bedrock server.
 - [x] Downloads and validates the server files.
 - [x] Backup and restore functionality for server instances.